Dermatology – Professional Education

 Dermatology Grand Rounds

-The Department of Dermatology offers Grand Rounds once a month during the academic year, September through June.
+The Department of Dermatology offers Grand Rounds once a month during the academic year from September through June.

 Patient volunteers are available for examination from 8:30 to 9:30 a.m. in the Dermatology Clinic, Suite 100 of the University Physicians Center in Hershey, PA.
-The case discussions are held from 9:30 to 10:30 a.m.
+The case discussions are held from 9:30 to 11 a.m.
 The conferences are attended by a large number of dermatologists from the Central Pennsylvania area, many of whom invite patients with challenging diagnostic or therapeutic problems.
 We have several visiting professors each year.
-The visiting professors participate in the case conference and also present a lecture from 10:30 to 11 a.m.
+The visiting professors participate in the case conference and also present a lecture from 11 a.m. to noon.

-Penn State Health Milton S. Hershey Medical Center Dermatology Grand Rounds is recognized by the American Academy of Dermatology for AAD Category 1 CME credit, and may be used toward the American Academy of Dermatology's Continuing Medical Education Award.
-In addition, Penn State College of Medicine designates this educational AACME activity for a maximum of 3 AMA PRA Category 1 credit(s).
+Penn State Health Milton S. Hershey Medical Center Dermatology Grand Rounds Penn State College of Medicine designates this educational AACME activity for a maximum of 3 AMA PRA Category 1 credit(s).

-All Pennsylvania dermatologists are welcome to attend the meetings.
+All healthcare professionals with an interest in dermatology are welcome to attend the meetings.

 - 8:30 a.m.: Patient viewing in UPC II, Suite 100

 - 9:30 a.m.: Patient discussion in person or via Zoom

 - 11 a.m.: Visiting professor lecture